kdeath83/unofficial-wa-lens-ai-apra/README.md

-# Unofficial Well-Architected Lens: AI Governance for APRA
+# Unofficial Well-Architected Lens: AI Governance for APRA Regulated Entities

 > ⚠️ **UNOFFICIAL / FOR PROTOTYPING USE ONLY**
 >